WinnieLamS/exhibition-curation-platform/curation-platform/README.md

 This project is built using **React (Vite) + TypeScript** and integrates **Firebase** for authentication, Firestore for database management, and Firebase Storage for user avatars.

 ---
+## Hosted Version

+The deployed version of this frontend can be accessed at [Exhibition Curation Platform](https://exhibition-curation-platform.firebaseapp.com/ ).

+#### For functional testing, you can use:
+Email: `test@gmail.com`
+Password: `testing`

+---

 ## 🚀 Getting Started